 2. Focus on developing your French communication and pronunciation skills.
 The goal is for you to interact confidently and successfully while in France.
 Sessions are run almost entirely in French.

-3. Culture and language are inseparable: Immerse yourself in modern French life with authentic materials, including ads, signs, photos, songs, press articles and more.
+3. Culture and language are inseparable: Immerse yourself in modern French life with authentic materials, including ads, videos, photos, songs, press articles and more.

 In short: We may not spend hours studying or discussing the subjunctive mood or spelling rules.
 Yet you will practice listening, speaking, and reading in French, and gradually express yourself with more confidence.

 1. We offer two levels of online French lessons for small groups: Intermediate (CEFR A2 to B1) and (more) Advanced (CEFR B2.)
 Please note if you have never studied French before (CEFR A1,) or if you are proficient (CEFR C2,) these classes may not be the right fit for you.